softwaresaved/automated_testing/README.md

 Many languages also provide functions to check that directories and files exist, read in files line-by-line, parse lines and to compare values of various types, for example, integers, floats, strings, booleans.

-Many of these languages have associated [unit testing frameworks](http://en.wikipedia.org/wiki/Xunit).
+Many of these languages have associated [unit testing frameworks](http://en.wikipedia.org/wiki/xUnit).
 For example, CUnit for C, CppUnit and googletest for C++, FRUIT for Fortran, JUnit for Java, nose and py.test for Python and testthat for R (see The Software Sustainability Institute's [Build and test examples](http://github.com/softwaresaved/build_and_test_examples)).

 Unit test frameworks provide myriad features to help write tests and, despite their name, are not restricted to unit tests.
 These features include commands and functions to compare values of various types, checking whether certain conditions hold that are required for a test to pass, recording when tests pass or fail, and creating reports summarising test passes and failures.

 So, given the number of languages available, which one do we choose?

-If we are new to a research project, we may not be familiar with the language used to implement the code, so, we might choose a language that is easier for us to use or with which we have the most experience.
+* If we are new to a research project, we may not be familiar with the language used to implement the code, so, we might choose a language that is easier for us to use or with which we have the most experience.

-We could choose a language which has more powerful or usable test framework than those available within the code’s implementation language.
+* We could choose a language which has more powerful or usable test framework than those available within the code's implementation language.

-Or, we might want to use the same language as our code that then makes introducing unit tests in future less challenging.
+* Or, we might want to use the same language as our code that then makes introducing unit tests in future less challenging.

-In our example, we'll use Python as it does not need to be compiled and is complemented by two useful tools, the [nose](https://pypi.python.org/pypi/nose/) unit test framework, and the [numpy](http://www.numpy.org/) scientific computing package, which provides useful functions for comparing data files.
+In our example, we'll use Python as it does not need to be compiled and is complemented by two useful tools, the [nose](https://nose.readthedocs.org/) unit test framework, and the [numpy](http://www.numpy.org/) scientific computing package, which provides useful functions for comparing data files.

 ### Create a test oracle

-We first create a test oracle.We can create a directory, testoracle.
-We then run `count_frequency` on valid inputs and populate testoracle with the corresponding outputs.
+We first create a test oracle.
+We can create a directory, `testoracle`.
+We then run `count_frequency` on valid inputs and populate `testoracle` with the corresponding outputs.

 ```
 $ mkdir testoracle